vans163/scv/README.md

 # scv
 Erlang /w Elixir, automated distributed build system.

-Why: The only other library I found doing this in a simple way was Rotor, but it keeps crashing for me every few hours requiring hard restart.
+Why.
+The only other library I found doing this in a simple way was Rotor, but it keeps crashing for me every few hours requiring hard restart.
 Also it does not support remote deployment.